Home Loan Basics: Bank Loans vs HDB Loans

 Bank Loan vs HDB Loan

 Ultimately, prospective home buyers must decide which home lending option better suits their needs.
-For those that plan to purchase an HDB flat, meet the Housing & Development Board requirements and are unable to obtain a lower interest rate from a bank, HDB housing loans are a great fit.
-However, most other borrowers would be better off with a bank loan as these mortgages tend to cost significantly less over the course of the loan.
+For those that plan to purchase an HDB flat, and are able to meet the Housing & Development Board requirements, HDB housing loans are a great fit.
+Borrowers who are looking for greater flexibility in their loan terms and would like to take advantage of falling rates in the future might opt for a bank loan instead.

 Read More: